OrangeUtan/mc-wind-shader/README.md

 # MC Wind Shader
-A Shader adding wind to Minecraft
+A wind shader for Vanilla Minecraft (no Optifine required)